vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 26 / At the Right Side of the Teacher 525

-Long ago, O Dakṣa, the Pāśupata yoga was created by me: that (tat, scil. yoga) is the eminent reward of properly practising that (tasya, scil. vrata), and that (yoga) shall be yours, O blessed one.
+Long ago, O Dakṣa, the Pāśupata yoga was created by me: that (tat, sciḷyoga) is the eminent reward of properly practising that (tasya, sciḷvrata), and that (yoga) shall be yours, O blessed one.
 Throw off the fever of (your) soul!

 In other words: Mahādeva instructs/initiates Dakṣa in the Pāśupata obser vance; this is the boon that will lead him eventually to the end of suffering (duḥkhānta), the Pāśupata yoga or union with God.